PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 date: '2022-08-23'
 tags: ['Dynamic Programming']
 draft: true
-summary:
-images: []
+summary: A collection of Dynamic Coding problems and their solutions with Big O time complexity.
+Solutions include not only brute force but optimized solutions as well.

 ---

 ## Dynamic programming

-Dynamic Programming is a technique in computer programming that helps to efficiently solve a class of problems that have overlapping subproblems and optimal substructure property.
+Dynamic Programming is a technique in computer programming that helps to efficiently solve a class of problems that have overlapping sub problems and optimal substructure property.

 ### Fibonacci

+Write a function that takes in a number as an argument.

+The function should return the n-th number of the fibonacci sequence.

 - Visualize the problem as a tree
 - Implement Tree using recursion